LouisChislett/AMUSE---Public/README.md

 # AMUSE: Adaptive Model Updating Using a Simulated Environment
 Code for AMUSE

+## License

+This code is released under the MIT License.
+See `LICENSE` for details.

 ## Code

 All code was run in Python 3.10.1